bbc/newslabs-newsQuery/README.md

  * SkyNews
  * STV

-The API for this function is well developed but the client implimentation in this library is new and it uses a different backend endpoint from the other methods in this library (i.e. it hits different databases) but the data set is the same.
+The API for this function is well developed but the client implementation in this library is new and it uses a different backend endpoint from the other methods in this library (i.e. it hits different databases) but the data set is the same.

 This method does not yet support pagination, returning images or video, additional sources.